LucaSchwan/get-50/README.md

 <br />

 This was one of the first times I coded something.
 It was what got me hooked on Javascript and Webdevelopment.
 Even though it was a game.
+The CSS seem to be a bit broken on Github Pages but I'm not going to fix it.